alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 The size and scale of today's web archives are only possible because of automation.

 But automation isn't a panacea -- it's a trade-off.
-You trade speed for accuracy.
+You're giving up accuracy for speed and volume.
-Nobody is reviewing pages as they're archived, so they can contains mistakes or be missing essential files.
+If nobody is reviewing pages as they're archived, it's more likely that they'll contain mistakes or be missing essential files.

 When I reviewed my old Pinboard archive, I found a lot of broken pages and missing content.
-These were web I really care about, and I thought I had them backed up, but that turned out to be a false sense of security.
+These were web pages I really care about, and I thought I had them backed up, but that turned out to be a false sense of security.

 People often say "a backup isn't a backup unless you test it".
 What would it mean to test a backup of over two thousand web pages?